 Whilst there is inevitably some degree of overlap between them, these individual professions each have quite different skill sets when it comes to both assessment and treatment techniques.
 There is therefore truly no 'one size fits all' approach to Hannah's treatments, but instead she can select the most effective option(s) for your horse's problems from a very broad range.

-Following a thorough initial assessment, Hannah will use her clinical reasoning and evidence-based knowledge to devise the best individual plan for your horse.
-Aside from the use of kinesiotaping (where the price of the tape is billed at cost following initial application), there are no extra charges for including whatever types of treatment your horse might need during each session so that you never need to compromise and will always be able to benefit from her full range of expertise.
+Following a thorough initial assessment, Hannah will use clinical reasoning and evidence-based knowledge to devise the best individual plan for your horse.
+Aside from the use of kinesiotaping (where the price of the tape is billed at cost following initial application), there are no extra charges for including whatever types of treatment your horse might need during each session so that you never feel you might need to compromise and will always be able to benefit from her full range of expertise.

 The overall aims of any treatment plan are usually to:

 decrease pain and discomfort

 restore/optimise freedom of movement and functional patterns

 facilitate gains in strength, suppleness, and/or general fitness as required.

 There are various different types of treatments Hannah can use to achieve these aims, each of which will have slightly different effects within the tissues.
 1. Manual therapies - these are treatments performed quite literally 'by hand' which include:

 Massage - sports, stress and trigger point therapy, soft tissue mobilisation

 2. Electrotherapies - these are treatments performed using machines, which include: